moorepants/learn-multibody-dynamics/lagrange.rst

 as they coincide with linear momentum in the case of a Lagrangian describing a particle.
 Similar to the situation in the dynamics of particles, there can be conservation of generalized momentum.
-This is the case for the generalized momentum associated with ignorable coordinates, as defined in `Equations of Motion with Nonholonomic Constraints`_.
+This is the case for the generalized momentum associated with ignorable coordinates, as defined in :ref:`Equations of Motion with Nonholonomic Constraints`.

 Constrained equations of motion
 ===============================